 Common Causes of Bicycle Accidents in San Antonio

-Most bicycle accidents are the fault of the motorist who struck the cyclist.
+Collisions between cars and bikes are commonplace in San Antonio, and usually the motorist is at fault for the accident.
 At Herrman & Herrman, our San Antonio bike injury lawyers are committed to holding negligent motorists accountable when they cause a bicycle accident, including the following:

 - Drifting into a bike lane – While bike lanes are designed to reduce accidents, many drivers fail to respect bicycle lanes.
 A vehicle that crosses the line into a bike lane can collide with a cyclist and cause serious injury to the cyclist.